mongodb-js/compass/packages/compass-auto-updates/README.md

 - `src` components, actions and stores source code, as well as style files.
 This is the place to implement your own components. `npm run compile` will use `./src` as input and create `./lib`.
-- `stories` stories for react-storybook.
-You can add as many story files as you like, they are automatically added to storybook.
 - `test` implement your tests here, and name the files `*.test.js`.

 [enzyme]: http://airbnb.io/enzyme/